‘Monumental day’: Indian Country reacts to Deb Haaland vote

-Many Native Americans have called Haaland’s historic confirmation an answer to their prayers and a long time coming, putting someone they trust in a position to carry forward their hopes and expectations.
-The Interior Department has broad oversight of tribal affairs and energy development.
+Many Native Americans rallied behind her confirmation, saying it’s a long-awaited answer to their prayers that puts someone they trust in a position to carry forward their hopes and expectations.

+Haaland gathered with her sisters, her partner and Democratic U.S. Rep. Sharice Davids of Kansas to watch the vote from Haaland’s Washington, D.C., home.
+They planned to eat spaghetti, and Haaland joked that she needed to run out for more tomatoes before her security detail realized she would become the next Interior secretary.

+Her sisters, Denise Kirksey and Zoe Magee, were overcome with emotion as they described the outpouring of support for Haaland.

 Haaland, of Laguna Pueblo in New Mexico, will resign as a U.S. representative to take the post.